 Lib Reid McGowan, an energy data analyst with NC State Energy Management shares ways to reduce utility costs while you’re spending more time at home.

-To slow the spread of the COVID-19 pandemic, many of us are spending more time at home than ever.
-Many of us are also looking at ways that we can manage our expenses.
+This summer many of us are also looking at ways that we can manage our expenses.
 One area that you might not have considered is the cost of electricity.

-The good news is that the cost of the electricity you use to operate your laptop in order to telecommute will be more than offset by the dollars that you would have otherwise spent driving to campus.
-Nevertheless, there will likely be increases in your home’s electricity use in the upcoming month, due to both warmer weather and the increased occupancy in your home.
+Your home’s electricity use in the upcoming month will likely increase due to both warmer weather and the increased occupancy in your home due to ongoing work-from-home situations and students returning home for summer break.
 However, you may be able to reduce the cost impact by being mindful about how and when you use electricity in your home.

 Simple Ways To Save

 Here are a few ideas for reducing utility costs.

 - Ceiling fans and table fans use less energy than air conditioning.
 Use fans instead of air conditioning in transitional weather like we are experiencing now.
 Once it is officially air conditioning season, using these fans in addition to the AC can allow you to set your thermostat to a higher temperature while still creating comfortable conditions.